ECM Contracts: Contract-Aware, Versioned, and Governable Capability Interfaces for Embodied Agents: The ECM Contract Framework

-The Contract Registry stores not only code artifacts and version tags, but also contract metadata, release-channel state, validation evidence, and traceability information.
-It supports queries such as: ``Which versions are admissible under a specific governance policy?'' and ``Which downstream ECMs may be affected by a proposed upgrade?''
+Each ECM is packaged with a machine-readable manifest that declares all six contract dimensions; Listing~\ref{lst:manifest} shows a simplified manifest for a navigation module.
+The Contract Registry stores these manifests alongside the corresponding code artifacts and version tags, together with release-channel state, validation evidence, and traceability information.
+Because the registry carries the manifest rather than only the binary, it can answer governance queries such as \emph{``which versions are admissible under a specific policy?''} and \emph{``which downstream ECMs may be affected by a proposed upgrade?''}